 - Avoid Costly Mistakes – One of the major reasons an inspection is conducted is to help the importer migrate any costly import risks with products that are not up to standard and to help everyone in the supply chain to avoid costly mistakes.

-How We Conduct A Pre-shipment Inspections
+How We Conduct Pre-Shipment Inspections

 Here is how we conduct our Pre-shipment inspection or what we call our Final Detailed Inspection (FDI).